onna/enviral/README.md

-# Enviral: JSON Schema Application Environment Configuration and Validation
+# JSON Schema Application Environment Configuration and Validation

-`Enviral` allows you to validate application environment configuration.
+This package allows you to validate application environment variables that are used for configuration with JSON schemas.

 It is extremely useful to use with Docker/kubernetes where you might have quite a bit of configuration originating from environment variables; however,